-The optimistic outlook is based on the positive growth, albeit minimal in some cases, of the five major indicators, including labor, wholesale and retail sales. industrial production, gross domestic product, and personal income.
-Manufacturing activity, as measured by the Institute for Supply Management's Purchasing Managers Index (PMI), has remained above 50 during 2014 (50 or higher indicates expansion.)

-Economic activity in the manufacturing sector expanded in January 2015 for the 20th consecutive month above 50, and the overall economy grew for the 68th consecutive month.
+The optimistic outlook is based on the positive growth, albeit minimal in some cases, of the five major indicators, including labor, wholesale and retail sales, industrial production, gross domestic product, and personal income.
+Manufacturing activity, as measured by the Institute for Supply Management's Purchasing Managers Index (PMI), had remained above 50 during 2014 (50 or higher indicates that the manufacturing economy is generally expanding.)
+Economic activity in the manufacturing sector expanded until September 2015, which was the 28th consecutive month above 50.
+A marginal contraction in manufacturing occurred for the subsequent 5 months with PMIs in the 48 and 49 ranges, with expansion resuming in March 2016.
+Annualized to April 2016, the manufacturing PMI averaged 50.4, with a high of 53.1 and a low of 48.
+In comparison, a PMI above 43.2 percent, over a period of time, generally indicates an expansion in the overall economy, or GDP.
+The overall economy grew for the 83nd consecutive month as of April 2016 with an annualized 2.4% increase in GDP.
 [5]